Miro Cerar: Early life and education

 Miro Cerar was born on 25 August 1963 in Ljubljana.
 He is the father of three children.

 He grew up with his sisters in Ljubljana and Grosuplje.
 His father Miroslav Cerar (born in 1939) is a multiple European, world, and Olympic pommel horse champion (he also won medals in other gymnastic disciplines), and after the end of his sports career, he worked as a lawyer until his retirement.
 He is a founding member and active official of the Olympic Committee of Slovenia.
-Cerar’s mother Zdenka Cerar (née Prusnik, 1941–2013) was a national gymnastics champion in her youth, and later, when she worked as a lawyer, she served as State Prosecutor General and Minister of Justice.
+Cerar's mother Zdenka Cerar (née Prusnik, 1941–2013) was a national gymnastics champion in her youth, and later, when she worked as a lawyer, she served as State Prosecutor General and Minister of Justice.

-Cerar started attending the Prule Primary School in 1970 and enrolled in the Ivan Cankar Grammar School in Ljubljana in 1978.
-From 1982 to 1983, he did his compulsory military service in today’s Podgorica (formerly Titograd, Montenegro), and started studying law in 1983.
+Cerar started attending Prule Primary School in 1970 and enrolled in Ivan Cankar Grammar School in Ljubljana in 1978.
+From 1982 to 1983, he did his compulsory military service in today's Podgorica (formerly Titograd, Montenegro), and started studying law in 1983.

 In 1983, Cerar enrolled in the Faculty of Law in Ljubljana, and graduated in 1987.
 In 1987, he received the Slavko Zore Prize awarded by the United Nations Association of Slovenia for his bachelor's thesis Legal Protection of Trademarks (advisor: Krešimir Puharič).
 Upon graduation, he was employed as a teaching assistant at the Theory of Law Department at the Faculty of Law in Ljubljana.